ibm-cloud-docs/discovery-data/known-issues.md

 - You might encounter the following error:

   - **Error**: `java.lang.OutOfMemoryError: Java heap space`
-  - **Cause**: When indexing a large set of documents that have a multiple enrichments applied to them, the worker node can run out of space.
+  - **Cause**: When indexing a large set of documents that have multiple enrichments applied to them, the worker node can run out of space.
   - **Solution**: Determine which pod is out of memory by completing the following steps:

-    - If the document status cannot be promoted to `processing`, check the status of the inlet, outlet, and converter pods by running the following command:
+    - If the document status cannot be promoted to `Processing`, check the status of the inlet, outlet, and converter pods by running the following command:

       ```
       $ oc get pod -l 'tenant=wd,run in (inlet,outlet,converter)'
       ```
       {: pre}

-      If any of the pods are not showing the `Running` status, restart the failing pod by using the following command:
+      If any of the pods are not showing a `Running` status, restart the failing pod by using the following command:

       ```
       oc delete pod <pod_name>